 Espaço Bahía has long been one of my favorite concert venues in Luanda.
 In a rapidly changing city, whose philistine administrators have demonstrated no regard for preserving its cultural and architectural heritage (see Elinga), it’s a miracle that Espaço Bahía has been able to thrive in its privileged location.
 Bahía, which houses a bar, a restaurant, and a lounge, is an intimate space, decorated in tasteful Angolan and other African motifs; it’s located right on Luanda’s iconic Marginal avenue, has a beautiful view of the bay and lets in the most welcome Atlantic breeze; best of all, it’s the main venue to catch live performances from Angola’s gifted independent, alternative musicians, the ones that are constantly breaking the mold and fusing rhythms from near and far.

 Lastly there is Aline Frazão, the current darling of Angola’s alternative music scene and a chanteuse who is at home singing bossa nova, fado, Galician music, or old-school Angolan ballads.
-She has been extensively covered here on the blog before, but it’s great to know that this singer who now makes her home in Portugal is going more frequently to Luanda.
+It’s great to know that this singer who now makes her home in Portugal is going more frequently to Luanda.
 After the performance she gave in last year’s Luanda Jazz Festival, the city’s musical landscape could definitely use more of her.
-Below, the group bids us farewell with Palamé, another Angolan traditional tune.
+In this video, the group bids us farewell with “Palamé,” another Angolan traditional tune.